benschwarz/bonsai/README.md

-# smeg
+# bonsai

-smeg is a dirty, little secret. it allows you to publish a static site using the most simple thing that could work.
+bonsai is a dirty, little secret. it allows you to publish a static site using the most simple thing that could work.

 ## Install

-    gem install smeg --source http://gemcutter.org
+    gem install bonsai --source http://gemcutter.org

 ## Generate a new site

-    smeg your/new/site
+    bonsai your/new/site

 ## Kicker file